blackcherry88/iagent/README.md

 # iagent
 IAgent is multi-agent library, not a framework.
-It aims to provide primitive to enable you build agent application, than locking you in a specific framework.
+It aims to provide primitives to enable you build agent applications, than locking you in a specific framework.